miladrahimi/laravel-jwt-auth/README.md

 ],
 ```

-Open `config/jwt.php` and edit it based on your requirements.
+You may edit `config/jwt.php` based on your your requirements.

-### Generate JWT
+### Generate JWT from Users

-Use following method to generate jwt from user model:
+Use the following method to generate jwt from user model:

 ```
-use MiladRahimi\LaraJwt\JwtAuth;

 $jwt = JwtAuth::generateToken($user);
 ```

-### User Authentication
+You may pass any authenticable entity to this method.

-You may authenticate users in the sign in process like this:
+For example you may generate a jwt from user in sign in process like this:

 ```
 $credential = [